modestinocarbone/Led/README.md

 # Licence

-MIT Licence — do whatever you want with it, but don’t blame me if you lose your precious files.
+MIT Licence : do whatever you want with this piece of software, but don’t blame me if you lose your precious files.